giguerejatwit/whatstheword/README.md

 # whatstheword
-this is a private project under WTWord LLC.
-All memebers working on this project has signed a NDA document

-README.md awaiting update...
+This is the backend source code for Whats the Word App under WTWord LLC written in Python.